weaveworks/weaveworks-backstage/README.md

 ## Community

-[Contributing](https://github.com/weaveworks/weaveworks-backstage/blob/main/CONTRIBUTING.md) - Start here if you want to contribute
+For more details on how to contribute to the plugins, have a look at [Contributing](https://github.com/weaveworks/weaveworks-backstage/blob/main/CONTRIBUTING.md).